 DIRECTORS RESPONSIBILITY STATEMENT

-c. proper and sufficient care have been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c. proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-iv. the annual financial statements have been prepared on a going concern basis;
+d. the annual accounts have been prepared on a going concern' basis;

-vi. proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+f. proper systems to ensure compliance with the provisions of all applicable laws werein place and that such systems are adequate and operating effectively.